-Applications to the graduate program in English are accepted between 15 August and 15 January for entrance in September.
-All documents must be received by the Graduate Coordinator by 15 January of each year.
-It is not possible to begin graduate studies in English at McGill in January.
+Applications to the graduate program in English are accepted between 15 September and 15 January for entrance in the following fall term (September).
+It is not possible to begin graduate studies in English at McGill in the winter term (January).

-As of October 2012, McGill’s formerly paper-based graduate application process has been replaced with a more convenient electronic version.
-For detailed instructions on how to apply and how to upload required supporting documents in the new version, please see: www.mcgill.ca/gradapplicants/apply/prepare.
+For detailed instructions on how to apply and how to upload required supporting documents, please see: www.mcgill.ca/gradapplicants/how-apply.

 Please submit the following documentation by 15 January: